 Why We Celebrate Bernards Township Charter Day

-The first Bernards Township Charter Day was scheduled to replace what had been a Labor Day weekend staple in the Bernards Township area for decades, the Kiwanis Fair.
-The Kiwanis Fair had been the largest community gathering and included pet shows, book sales, beauty contests, rides, bake sales and more.
-The fair ended when the committee was trying to move locations from Basking Ridge to Far Hills.
-The move didn’t happen and the event ended.
+The first Bernards Township Charter Day was scheduled to replace the Kiwanis Fair, which had been a Labor Day weekend staple in the Bernards Township area for decades.
+The Kiwanis Fair had been the largest community gathering and included pet shows, book sales, beauty contests, rides, bake sales, and more.
+The fair ended when the committee tried to move its location from Basking Ridge to Far Hills.
+The move didn’t happen, and the event ended.

 In 1997 and 1999, the Basking Ridge Post Office celebrated Charter Day with a commemorative stamp.
 People would visit the post office with various postcards to have the commemorative postmark added to their keepsake.
 The postmark was also accompanied by 5 historic buildings in the Basking Ridge village created in watercolor by Linda Arnold of Liberty Corner.

-Today, the annual Charter Day Street Fair starts at 12:00pm thru 6pm.
+Today, the annual Charter Day Street Fair starts at noon and continues through 6 pm.